-230.10 (2) The compensation plan in effect at the time that a representative is recognized or certified to represent employees in a collective bargaining unit and the employee salary and benefit provisions under s.
-230.12 (3) (e) in effect at the time that a representative is certified to represent employees in a collective bargaining unit under subch.
+9 230.10 (2) The compensation plan in effect at the time that a representative 10 is recognized or certified to represent employees in a collective bargaining unit and 11 the employee salary and benefit provisions under s.
+230.12 (3) (e) in effect at the time 12that a representative is certified to represent employees in a collective bargaining 13unit under subch.
 V of ch.
-111 constitute the compensation plan or employee salary and benefit provisions for employees in the collective bargaining unit until a collective bargaining agreement becomes effective for that unit.
-If a collective bargaining agreement under subch.
+111 constitute the compensation plan or employee salary 14 and benefit provisions for employees in the collective bargaining unit until a 15collective bargaining agreement becomes effective for that unit.
+If a collective 16 bargaining agreement under subch.
 V of ch.
-111 expires prior to the effective date of a subsequent agreement, and a representative continues to be recognized or certified to represent employees specified in s.
-111.81 (7) (a) or certified to represent employees specified in s.
-111.81 (7) (b) or (c) to (f) in that collective bargaining unit, the wage rates of the employees in such a unit shall be frozen until a subsequent agreement becomes effective, and the compensation plan under s.
-230.12 and salary and benefit changes adopted under s.
-230.12 (3) (e) do not apply to employees in the unit.
+111 expires prior to the effective date of 17a subsequent agreement, and a representative continues to be recognized or certified 18 to represent employees specified in s.
+111.81 (7) (a) or certified to represent 19 employees specified in s.
+111.81 (7) (b) to (f) (g) in that collective bargaining unit, the 20wage rates of the employees in such a unit shall be frozen until a subsequent 21agreement becomes effective, and the compensation plan under s.
+230.12 and salary 22and benefit changes adopted under s.
+230.12 (3) (e) do not apply to employees in the 23unit.